coronalabs/plugins-source-gamenetwork-google/docs/gameNetwork-google/request.markdown

         reliable = true, -- Optional parameter, default true, sends a reliable message or not, messages can be dropped if not reliable but it will reach the other players faster
     })

-**setMessageReceivedListener:** Sets the listener that will be called when a message has been received Example "setMessageReceivedListener" request:
+**setMessageReceivedListener:** Sets the listener that will be called when a message has been received.
+This will only receieve messages from the room the current player is connected to.
+Example "setMessageReceivedListener" request:

     local function requestCallback(event)